-Professor Edward (Ted) Ladd Widmer is a historian, writer, librarian, musician who served as a speechwriter in the Clinton White House.
+Professor Edward (Ted) Ladd Widmer is a historian, writer, librarian, and musician who served as a speechwriter in the Clinton White House.
 He is developing a new Humanities Lab at Macaulay.
 His latest book is Lincoln on the Verge: Thirteen Days to Washington, and in 2022 he was awarded a prestigious Guggenheim Fellowship.

 Prof. Widmer obtained an A.B. in the history and literature of France and the United States, an A.M. in history, and a Ph.D. in the history of American civilization from Harvard University.
 At Harvard, he was an editor at the Harvard Lampoon.
 Widmer was appointed lecturer on history and literature at Harvard University from 1993 until 1997.
 From 1997 to 2001, he worked in the White House as a special assistant to President Bill Clinton, foreign policy speech writer and Senior Advisor for Special Projects, which involved advising on history and scholarship related issues.
 He later conducted extensive interviews with Clinton while the former president was writing his autobiography.